Sue9104/web-manual/interface.md

 <span id='stat'></span>

-All the task will be
+All the workload and complete percentage will be listed by project.
+There are

 ### Workspace for Different Project Role